-Matthew was called to the Manitoba Bar in 2005 and the Alberta Bar in 2006 and maintains a commercial practice which includes advising on business transactions, securities and corporate finance related matters.
+Matthew was called to the Manitoba Bar in 2005 and the Alberta Bar in 2006.
+He maintains a commercial practice which includes advising on business transactions, securities and corporate finance related matters.

-He has extensive experience in acting for borrowers and private lenders, including mortgage investment corporations (MICs) and syndicated mortgage entities.
-Matthew’s involvement with the private lending industry includes advising on a wide range of matters, from providing specialized assistance with initial incorporations and organizations of MICs to assisting clients with private placement offerings, specifically the preparation of offering memoranda and subscription agreements.
-He also assists his private lending clients with securities registration issues as they relate to fundraising activities in the exempt market.
+Matthew has extensive experience in acting for borrowers and private lenders, including mortgage investment corporations (MICs) and syndicated mortgage entities.
+His involvement with the private lending industry includes advising on a wide range of matters, from providing specialized assistance with initial incorporations and organizations of MICs to assisting clients with private placement offerings, specifically the preparation of offering memoranda and subscription agreements.
+He also assists private lending clients with securities registration issues as they relate to fundraising activities in the private capital market.
 Additionally, over the last 10 years Matthew has acted as lenders’ counsel in a large number of asset-based and real estate-based secured lending transactions on behalf of MICs, mortgage syndicators and other private lenders.

 Professional Associations & Activities

 - Former Board Member, Oxford House Foundation of Canada